 My goal is to educate each student to achieve personal excellence.
 I want to instill my passion for learning into my students in a supportive, encouraging environment with infectious enthusiasm.

-Mrs. Grant is in her 19th year of teaching.
-She has been at Grundy School for fifteen years.
-She taught special education for eleven years and is now in her 7th year of teaching Kindergarten.
+Mrs. Grant started teaching in 1998.
+She came to Grundy school in 2002.
+She taught special education for eleven years and moved to Kindergarten in 2017.
 She graduated from Western Illinois University in May of 1998 and also has a Master's Degree.
 In her spare time, she enjoys cooking, shopping, working out, and spending time with her family and friends at the cabin.
-She and her husband live in Peoria with their 2 kids, a son and a daughter and one furry friend, Charlie Brown.
+She and her husband live in Peoria with their 2 kids, a son and a daughter and one furry friend, Buck.

 Mrs. Guetschow is very excited to be teaching third grade at Lincoln this year!
 She previously taught first grade at Lincoln, second grade for two years in Geneseo, Illinois and one year of fourth grade in Prophetstown, Illinois.
 She graduated from Northern Illinois University in 2007 with a Bachelors of Science in Elementary Education with middle school endorsements in both Social Studies and Language Arts.
 Mrs. Guetschow lives in East Peoria with her husband, David, and their cat, Maya.
 Her hobbies include reading, traveling, and cheering on her favorite baseball team, the St. Louis Cardinals!

 Mrs. Guetschow's mission for the class is to create a caring, positive learning environment that encourages all students to always try their best to reach their full social, emotional, and academic potentials.